vshotarov/lamya/docs/source/get-started.rst

 Static files
 ------------
-Images, extra stylesheets and javascript files are very common when creating a website, and as such ``pygeon`` provides an easy way of supporting them.
+Images, extra stylesheets and javascript files are very common when creating a website, and as such ``lamya`` provides an easy way of supporting them.

-Both the CLI and the :class:`SiteGenerator <pygeon.site_generator.SiteGenerator>` accept a ``static_directory`` argument, which specifies a folder, the contents of which will be directly copied to the ``build`` folder.
+Both the CLI and the :class:`SiteGenerator <lamya.site_generator.SiteGenerator>` accept a ``static_directory`` argument, which specifies a folder, the contents of which will be directly copied to the ``build`` folder.
 As such, they will be directly accessible by their relative URLs.